FOSSEE/st-scripts/embellishing_a_plot.rst

 then look at adding labels to x and y axes. we shall also look at adding annotations to the plot.

-Let us start ipython with pylab loaded, by typing
+Let us start ipython with pylab loaded, by typing on the terminal

+{{{ shift to terminal and type ipython -pylab }}}

 ::

     ipython -pylab

-on the terminal

-{{{ shift to terminal and type ipython -pylab }}}

 #[madhu: I feel the instructions should precede the actual action,
 since while recording we need to know before hand what we need to do]

-We shall first make a simple plot and start with decorating it.
+We shall first make a simple plot and start decorating it.

 .. #[madhu: start decorating it should be fine, with is not necessary]